Brainshaker95/php-to-ts-bundle/README.md

 # PhpToTsBundle

-Converts PHP model classes to TypeScript interfaces
+Convert PHP model classes to TypeScript interfaces

 > ⚠ **This project is still in a very early state** ⚠
 Everything is subject to change.
 Use at your own risk!